 However websites can also easily install scripts that ask for additional information, such as a list of all installed fonts and plugins, supported data types (so-called MIME types), screen resolution, system colors and more.
 Because this information has to be solicited from your browser, it is known as active fingerprinting.

 Taken altogether, the various fingerprint attributes can be almost instantly (it takes just a few milliseconds to run algorithms that compare millions of fingerprints) combined to create a unique fingerprint that can be used to very accurately identify an individual user, no matter if cookies have been deleted or IP address changed between website visits.

 The EFF’s research shows that ‘if we pick a browser at random, at best we expect that only one in 286,777 other browsers will share its fingerprint.’
 As part of its investigation it has created the Panoptoclick website, which actively fingerprints your browser, and tells you how unique it is.

-We use a lots of privacy related plugins in our browser, which ironically makes us more unique, and therefore identifiable by fingerprinting
+We use a lot of privacy-related plugins in our browser, which ironically makes us more unique, and therefore identifiable by fingerprinting.

 Can I change my fingerprint?

 Every time you install a new font or plugin, or otherwise change one of the fingerprinted attributes, you change your fingerprint.
 The most important attributes in this regard are the list of installed plugins, supported MIME types, and installed fonts, which alone when combined with the browser’s User Agent (which provides information about the browser) allow unique identification with an 87 percent accuracy.

 Unfortunately, the EEF determined that even when ‘fingerprints changed quite rapidly.
 Even a simple heuristic was usually able to guess when a fingerprint was an “upgraded" version of a previously observed browser's fingerprint, with 99.1% of guesses correct and a false positive rate of only 0.86%’